A little history

 The Centre stands at the heart of the village and is open to all comers.
 The premises may be hired for wedding receptions, birthday parties, meetings of clubs and societies, and for any other kind of social event.
 A pre-school playgroup meets there regularly.

-It is the venue for Parish Council meetings and houses a bi-annual charity shop.
+It is the venue for Parish Council meetings.
 Local clubs and associations meet there, while the Centre’s other important activity is its programme of adult education and leisure courses, as well as occasional talks by visiting speakers and study days.

 The course programme is designed to offer a broad spectrum of activity, ranging from leisure pursuits to academic interests.
 What is most important is that the classes offer an easy context in which people can get to know each other, practise new skills and turn their minds to something enjoyable and stimulating.

 Classes are not aimed at formal qualification, rather at a better quality of life, and include adults from their twenties to their eighties who live in the surrounding area.
 The courses provide a first-rate antidote to boredom and loneliness.

 Thanks to a generous grant from the Big Lottery Fund, we are also able to provide laptops if required.

 Fees are kept as low as possible and are geared simply to covering the running costs.
 All the administrative staff give their time voluntarily, and the Centre remains wholly self-supporting.